IMAGINE, INVENT, INSPIRE

 School of Sustainable Energy Engineering

 SFU's School of Sustainable Energy Engineering (SEE) welcomed its first cohort of students in Fall 2019.
 This school's interdisciplinary program is the first of its kind in Western Canada and is offered in a new state-of-the-art facility that is located on SFU's Surrey campus.
+The program is accredited by the Canadian Engineering Accreditation Board.

 This engineering field involves the development of solutions for the harvesting, storage, transmission and use of energy, with careful consideration of economic, environmental, societal and cultural implications.
 SEE combines courses from other disciplines including the Faculty of Science, the Faculty of Environment and the Beedie School of Business to provide students with a unique and specific education on foundational engineering principles, design practices, current technologies, economics, and policies associated with the global cleantech sector.
 Through engaging learning environments, students will develop a multidisciplinary approach to solve problems, a skill that is in demand in the industry.